-Gold Leaf Tobacco tells a story of a local manufacturer competing against international heavyweights in Southern Africa, the company continuing to expand and looking to react to the industry’s changing dynamics
+Gold Leaf Tobacco Corporation tells a story of a local manufacturer competing against international heavyweights in Southern Africa, the company continuing to expand and looking to react to the industry’s changing dynamics.

 Gold Leaf Tobacco Corporation, a South African born manufacturer, began life in 2001 and has steadily expanded since, conducting business in Malawi, the Democratic Republic of Congo, Zambia, Kenya and Zimbabwe.

 The company holds distribution rights for Voyager, RG, Chicago, Sahawi, Sharp and Savannah brands, and is a full-service contract manufacturer for various blends and variants of high-quality cigarettes.